ZuKKach/Python-Data-Analysis-Project/README.md

   - Monthly income -> Average income of people who leave is less than those who stay
   - Job and work-life satisfaction -> Especially job satisfaction and environment satisfaction are negatively correlated with attrition

-- Logistic Regression achieved higher overall accuracy
+- Logistic Regression achieved a higher overall accuracy